Update: This article was originally published seven months after its author, Lori Skipper, passed away from a brain tumor.

 If you’ve decided to end the negative narrative loop and build a new life, don’t hesitate to reach out to us at Open Palm Law.
 We are committed to helping your family heal and reach resolutions, regardless of which process you choose to take you there.

-By Lori Stewart and Joryn Jenkins
+By Lori Skipper with content contribution from Joryn Jenkins

 Learn more about collaborative divorce.
 Follow Open Palm Law.